Patient and wife in doctor’s office. Actor portrayal

 False beliefs

-Don’t wait to talk to your healthcare provider
+Don’t wait.
+Talk to your healthcare provider.

-It's common for people living with hallucinations and/or delusions related to Parkinson’s disease to remain silent about these symptoms and not report them to a healthcare provider.
-By having an open discussion with your healthcare provider, he or she can help you identify and monitor these symptoms as your Parkinson’s disease progresses, and offer ways to treat your hallucinations and/or delusions.
-See how this Symptom Discussion Guide may help you have that conversation.
+It's common for people living with hallucinations and/or delusionsInfo icon related to Parkinson's to remain silent about these symptoms and not report them to a healthcare provider.
+By having an open discussion with your healthcare provider, he or she can help you identify and monitor these symptoms as your Parkinson's progresses, and offer ways to treat your hallucinations and delusions.
+See how the Symptom Discussion Guide may help you have that conversation.

-They may get worse
+They generally get worse over time

-They can affect life
+They can affect life at home

 - Laxman Bahroo, MD Dr. Laxman Bahroo is a paid consultant for Acadia Pharmaceuticals Inc.